 When looking down over your dog if it looks round and oval-shaped in the middle instead of having a defined waist it may be overweight.

-This is a much easier method when you have a dog with very sort fur.
+This is a much easier method when you have a dog with very short fur.

 Our Pomeranians on the other hand are very fluffy and would be extremely difficult to judge using this method.

-I suggest skipping this method if you have a fluffy dog and use other ways to determine if your dog is overweight.
+I suggest skipping this method if you have a fluffy dog and using other ways to determine if your dog is overweight.